sheikh-haziq/Roid/README.md

 # Roid
-Rois is a page Router for DroidScript apps.
+Roid is a page Router for DroidScript apps.